MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/admin-importing-data-from-active-directory-domain-services.md

 ---
+title: Import data from Active Directory Domain Services
-description: This article provides an overview of using a connector to import data from Active Directory Domain Services (AD DS) into Service Manager and it alos describes how to create, synchronize, and enable or disable an Active Directory connector.
+description: This article provides an overview of using a connector to import data from Active Directory Domain Services (AD DS) into Service Manager and it also describes how to create, synchronize, and enable or disable an Active Directory connector.
-manager:  cfreeman
+manager: carmonm
 ms.topic: article
 author: bandersmsft
 ms.author: banders
 ms.prod: system-center-2016
 keywords:
 ms.date: 10/12/2016
-title:  Importing Data from Active Directory Domain Services ms.technology:  service-manager ms.assetid:  d039eac3-e5cd-4f11-ac6c-bb856bafcc92
+ms.technology: service-manager
+ms.assetid: d039eac3-e5cd-4f11-ac6c-bb856bafcc92
 ---

-# Importing Data from Active Directory Domain Services
+# Import data from Active Directory Domain Services

 >Applies To: System Center 2016 - Service Manager

-This section provides an overview of using a connector to import data from Active Directory Domain Services (AD DS) into Service Manager.
-This section also describes how to create, synchronize, and enable or disable an Active Directory connector.

-## About Importing Data from Active Directory Domain Services

 The Service Manager database in Service Manager contains information about your enterprise, and it is used by all the parts of your service management structure.
 You can use an Active Directory connector to add users, groups, printers, and computers (and only these object types) as configuration items into the Service Manager database.